Eloise2000/SNNI-Performance-Evaluator/Crypten_evaluator/README.md

 ### Building Models on the Server Side

-Navigate to the `generate_model` directory to generate random PyTorch models saved as `.pth` files.
+Navigate to the `generate_model` directory to generate random PyTorch models and save as `.pth` files.

 ```sh
 cd generate_model